salaxios/Sonar.js/README.md

 # Sonar.js <img width="48" height="48" alt="image" src="https://github.com/user-attachments/assets/c5cfd653-437a-44fc-9cee-8deff0dae503" />

 Sonar.js : (Salaxios Open NAtive Runtime).
-A first of its kind, non-browser/DOM javascript desktop native runtime written in C, for PixiJS v5 WebGL applications with a focus on being a game wrapper for RPG Maker MZ games via QuickJS.
+A first of its kind, non-browser/DOM javascript desktop native runtime written in C, for PixiJS v5 WebGL applications with a focus on being a game wrapper for RPG Maker MZ games.
+Built on QuickJS + SDL3.
 Originally titled Salaxios WebGLEmu, Built as an accessory to the Salaxios Narrative Engine (More info at https://salaxios.github.io).

-Ultimate goal/direction to work toward is to create something like or similar to MXKP but for RPGMaker MZ (or for PixiJS HTML5 games in general).

 Experimental changes:

 - Tracy profiler implemented to profile lag, so that we can optimize.
 - Highly improved but incomplete Support for Bitmap text rendering plugin (WIP)
 - Support for several of the base VisuStella plugins has been added

 Ultramode 7 proof of concept:
 <img width="1187" height="663" alt="image" src="https://github.com/user-attachments/assets/52dad355-3b80-4fc1-a87d-3182c29a1398" />